anttijuu/conversion-qs/README.md

 If you find any issues or places for improvement, you may either:

 * Report an issue using GitHub issues for this project, or
 * Fork the repository, clone it, create a branch for your fix or enhancement, push it to your fork and then create a pull request to this repository.
+Consider adding any suitable unit tests in the Tests folder.

 ## License